ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 The command example suggests using the verbose flag.
 This is optional, but recommended as we are actively gathering feedback on how it works with older eZ Publish content, and on how we can improve it both [via issues in the repository](https://github.com/ezsystems/ezplatform-xmltext-fieldtype), and on Slack.

-###### 3.2.2 Migrate Page field to Landing Page (eZ Enterprise only)
+###### 3.2.2 Migrate Page field to Page (eZ Enterprise only)

-**If** you use Page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise Landing Page forma, you can use a script to migrate your Page content to Landing Page, to start using a pure eZ Enterprise setup.
-See [Migrating legacy Page field (ezflow) to Landing Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-landing-page-enterprise) for more information.
+**If** you use Page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise Page format, you can use a script to migrate your old Page content to new Page, to start using a pure eZ Enterprise setup.
+See [Migrating legacy Page field (ezflow) to new Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-new-page-enterprise) for more information.

 ###### 3.2.3 Add other eZ Enterprise schemas (eZ Enterprise only)